-The ICSA is executed among the Interconnection Customer, PJM and the Transmission Owner.
+The ICSA was executed among the Interconnection Customer, PJM and the Transmission Owner.
 In the case that there are multiple affected Transmission Owners, a separate ICSA will be executed with each one.
-The form of an ICSA is found in the PJM Tariff, Attachment P. Upon completion of construction and satisfactory completion of terms under the ICSA, Appendix 2, Section 14, PJM will terminate the ICSA.
+Prior to the Transition Date, the form of an ICSA was found in the PJM Tariff, Attachment P. Upon completion of construction and satisfactory completion of terms under the ICSA, Appendix 2, Section 14, PJM will terminate the ICSA.